Mark Fowler: Departure (2003)

 On 1 July 2002, it was announced that Mark Fowler had been axed from EastEnders and that the character was set to depart in early 2003.
 Carty said, "I've had 12 brilliant years on EastEnders, and they've been fantastic to me [...]
 I'll deeply miss all the cast and crew and everyone involved on the show."
 EastEnders executive producer Louise Berridge said that Carty had made a "fantastic contribution" to the soap and Mark had been a "pivotal figure" on Albert Square, but the character had finally run its course.
 She went on to say "Todd and I have discussed this at some length and agreed that it was time for Mark to hang up his leather jacket for the last time [...]
 We will all miss Todd, who is one of our best-loved actors, and wish him every success in the future."
-BBC One's head of drama John Yorke said, "We want to thank Todd for his great contribution to EastEnders over the last 12 years."
+BBC's head of drama John Yorke said, "We want to thank Todd for his great contribution to EastEnders over the last 12 years."
 Some reports disclosed that Carty was "upset and angry" by the decision to axe Mark.
 According to Carty, the decision was "a bolt from the blue" from the producers.

 On 16 December 2002, it was reported that Mark was to be killed-off.
 It was also announced that the character's death would be shown off-screen.
 A spokesperson for the show said, "There is now nothing more he can do medically to stop the advancement of the infection [...]
 Rather than see his family suffer from the deterioration of his health and eventual death, Mark decides to leave Walford to spend his remaining days seeing the world and coming to terms with his fate."
 Carty said: "Portraying someone with HIV has been very challenging at times but to learn Mark has been inspirational to real-life people with HIV is really humbling."
 Reflecting on his time in the soap, Carty went on to say "I've had great fun, made some lovely friends and have been very lucky working with terrific scripts and storylines."
 Mark's off-screen death aired in April 2004.